Effective Solutions to Mitigate Inrush Current in LED Drivers

 *Other models within the HLG series dim down to 10% of rated output.

-If there is no suitable model within the above range of products, there are still a couple of other options open to you.
+If there is no suitable model within the above range of products, there is another option open to you.

 When using this method, we suggest using a few larger drivers rather than lots of small ones and using the highest DC voltage that your light fittings will allow.
 Use the AC mains for longer runs and distribute the power as DC in the local area.
 This will minimise the copper losses on longer runs and minimise the inrush problem.